Sheriff: Mother and daughter dead in apparent murder-suicide at Mandeville home

 The sheriff's office said the dispatcher then heard what sounded like a gunshot over the phone.
 Deputies went to the home and found the two dead.

-Neither the woman nor her daughter were identified as of Tuesday afternoon.
+Neither person killed has been identified as of Tuesday afternoon.

 More News